Alfresco/docs-activiti-enterprise/docs/deployment/realm.md

 ```

 ## Users
-There are two service accounts and one user in the Activiti Enterprise realm that are used for communication between services:
+There is one service account and one user in the Activiti Enterprise realm that are used for communication between services:

-* The `modeling-service`
 * The `storage-service` is used for storing task and process data in Alfresco Content Services.
 It is used by the [process storage service](../architecture/application.md#process-storage-service).
 * The user `client` is called by the [runtime bundle](../architecture/application.md#runtime-bundle) to query user and group permissions to complete jobs such as assigning tasks.